-High Efficiency Particulate Arresting (HEPA) filtration is key to finding the best air purifier for dust.
+High-Efficiency Particulate Arresting (HEPA) filtration is key to finding the best air purifier for dust.
 HEPA filters are capable of removing up to 99.97% of airborne particles 0.3 microns and larger.
-A complementary technology to HEPA is an ozone-safe ionizer, which charges particles in the air and causes them to stick together.
+A complimentary technology to HEPA is an ozone-safe ionizer, which charges particles in the air and causes them to stick together.
 This makes it easier for the purifier to catch the particles.

 2) Square Footage

 A dust air purifier can cover a space as small as 125 sq. ft. to over 1000 sq. ft.
 Identify the space where you want to place the unit, and purchase one that is capable of covering the square footage in that area.
 An air purifier with the appropriate capacity to cover the space is critical to its performance.